apausa/webApplicationDevelopment/README.md

 - make sure to have installed [Docker](https://docs.docker.com/get-docker/)
 - and check check that it is running,

-Note: Docker already implements Node.js to ensure a consistent environment across different systems.
+Docker already implements Node.js to ensure a consistent environment across different systems.

 ### 1. Clone and Setup